OPCO2i – Elearning Energy Pass

 The scenario of the myth of Ariadne and the Minotaur creates a playful dimension by encouraging learners to progress through the labyrinth of claims.
 Defeating the “Minotaur” represents the ability to adequately analyze and respond to complaints, while the “treasure” symbolizes customer satisfaction after effective treatment.

-Restaurants Poivre Rouge – E-learning
+Poivre Rouge Restaurants – Elearning

 device